3D gun design links removed from Mega, says Dotcom

 Unlike conventional weapons, the printed gun is made of plastic on a printer.
 Many engineering firms and manufacturers use these machines to test prototypes before starting large-scale production.

-Next story in National: Better access needed to breast reduction surgery - researcher
+Next story in New Zealand: Better access needed to breast reduction surgery - researcher

 Copyright © 2013, Radio New Zealand